-The Motivation and Emotion Laboratory is a research laboratory interested in how social environments influence human emotional regulation, motivation, personality development, and well-being.
+The Motivation and Emotion Laboratory is a research laboratory interested in how social environments influence human emotion regulation, motivation, personality development, and well-being.
 Research focuses on relationships between parents and children, teachers and students, as well as school principals and teachers – in an attempt to define optimal environments for personal and social growth.

 Following Self-Determination Theory (Deci & Ryan, 2008), we distinguish between autonomy-supportive and autonomy-suppressive environments and trace how they predict individuals' functioning and development.
 The Laboratory investigates four main research areas: